Keeganw3/Pianos-R-Us/README.md

 # Features
 ## Existing Features
 ## Navigation Bar
-* The navigation bar is provided at the top of the webpage to allow the user to easily explore the website and maintains a consistent look on across the website.
-The navbar contains links to the home, log-in, and registration pages when a user is not logged in.
-If a user is logged in a link for logging out replaces these links and if the user is an admin they get the option to create a post.
+* The navigation bar is provided at the top of the webpage to allow the user to easily explore the website.
+It also maintains a consistent look on across the website.
+The navbar lets the user find the products they're looking for by providing categories which can be further refined through filtering on the product page.
+They can also return to the home page through the site logo, and access their cart and account functionalities if they're signed in by clicking on the appropriate icons.
+If they're not signed in they will be shown links to sign in or register for an account instead.

 ![Navbar Logged Out](/static/images/pp4-navbar-screenshot1.png)